mokaixu/azhng.github.io/_posts/2019-05-09-uni-life-year-in-review.markdown

 ### [TD Lab](https://www.tdlab.io/)

-This was my first intership.
+This was my first internship.
 To be completely honest, there is really not much I was able to learn from this internship.
 Most of the full times at this place have all left within the next two years after the end of my internship.
 Funny story, one of those full times actually joined Shopify with me the same time as an intern during my third internship.